 Small-Group Counseling

-Students of today face distinct challenges that may have an impact on them academically.
-Due to these needs, small groups can be a service that school counselors provide to reach more than one or two students at a time.
-Small-group counseling by a school counselor is normally focused on a specific group of students based on their needs.
+Students of today face distinct challenges.
+Due to these needs, small groups can be a service that school counselors provide to reach more than one student at a time.
+Small-group counseling normally focuses on a specific group of students based on specific needs.

-The small groups are put in place to be more of a support or psychoeducational in nature to ensure that students have resources available based on their needs.
-Small groups in schools are based on the needs of the population of students in the building.
+The small groups are more supportive or psychoeducational to ensure students have resources.
+Sessions are based on the population of students.
 Therefore, school counselors often conduct needs assessments with teachers, staff, administrators, students, and parents/guardians to gather information on what groups would benefit students.

 Guidance Lessons